jacob-ebey/forgo-lazy-loader/README.md

 # forgo-lazy-loader

-A webpack loader that works with [forgo-lazy](https://github.com/jacob-ebey/forgo-lazy) to enable chunk preloading in SSR and SSG senarios.
+A webpack loader that works with [forgo-lazy](https://github.com/jacob-ebey/forgo-lazy) to enable chunk preloading in SSR and SSG scenarios.

 ## Commands